Whole30 Food List: What to Eat and Avoid for Optimal Results

 - Baked goods, junk foods, or even treats with “approved” ingredients

 So, what can you eat?
 Pretty much anything that’s left over, with a few exceptions.
 Basically, this includes vegetables, fruits, eggs, quality meats and fish, nuts, seeds, and healthy fats.
 To make your lives easier, download my Whole30 shopping list for loads of specific compliant foods broken down by food group.
-And always stock up on Whole30 snacks for grab and go.
+And always stock up on Whole30 snacks for grab and go, or make your own Whole30 snack recipes.

 You can also watch my What I Eat in a Day video for more Whole30 recipes and inspiration.